MoeinAbtahi/WALL/README.md

    - Provides **metrics on accuracy, efficiency, readability, and compliance** with best practices.

-### Step 1:  Clone WALL and Install Required Dependencies
+## Clone WALL and Install Required Dependencies

 Open a terminal or command prompt, navigate to the directory where you want to clone the repository, and run: